 Using the first method (i.e., including the SDR transfer function indicator in the VUI and the HLG transfer function indicator in the SEI) enables backward compatibility with SDR/WCG displays.
-Using the second method (i.e., including the HLG transfer function indicator in the VUI) may also produce acceptable results on SDR displays.
+Service providers may also deem results to be acceptable on SDR/WCG displays using the second method (i.e., including the HLG transfer function indicator in the VUI).
 Service providers may wish to test both methods.